 “Unlawful Political Discrimination” means the making of any employment decision by the Assessor because of any political reason or factor such as an individual’s political affiliation, political support or activity, political financial contribution, promises of such political support, activity or financial contributions, or political sponsorship or recommendations.

 Filing a Complaint.
-If you elect to use the Post-Agreed Order Complaint Process (which includes a mandatory settlement conference procedure) established by the Agreed Order to pursue possible remedies for alleged Unlawful Political Discrimination against you in connection with any Employment Decision by the Assessor, you must submit a timely Post Agreed-Order Complaint Form to the Assessor’s Interim Director of Compliance (“DOC”).
+If you elect to use the Post-Agreed Order Complaint Process (which includes a mandatory settlement conference procedure) established by the Agreed Order to pursue possible remedies for alleged Unlawful Political Discrimination against you in connection with any Employment Decision by the Assessor, you must submit a timely Post-Agreed Order Complaint Form to the Assessor’s Director of Compliance (“DOC”).

-To be timely, the Post-Agreed Order Compliant Form must be received by the DOC or be post-marked by a United States Post Office within 180 days after you knew or should have known of the alleged unlawful conduct.
+To be timely, the Post Agreed-Order Complaint Form must be received by the DOC or be post-marked by a United States Post Office within 180 days after you knew or should have known of the alleged unlawful conduct.

 Timely signed and notarized Post-Agreed Order Complaint Forms should be sent to the Interim Director of Compliance:

 Susan G. Feibus

 Instructions for Completing the Post-Agreed Order Complaint Form.
 Your Post-Agreed Order Complaint Form should include as much detail as possible about your claim that you were a victim of Unlawful Political Discrimination in connection with any aspect of employment with the Assessor.
 If you submit a Post-Agreed Order Complaint Form, you must attach any supporting documentation in your possession to the Post-Agreed Order Complaint Form.
 This includes documentation supporting any damages claim.
 However, a lack of documentation will not bar a claim.